dioniok/sap-fiori-training/Day2_Exercise_Validation_3.md

-# Day 2 Exercises - 3
+# Session 2 Exercises - 3
-This is a reference of Code for Day 2 Exercise.
+This is a reference of Code for Session 2 Exercise.

-## Day 2 Exercise - Simple Validation
+## Session 2 Exercise - Simple Validation
 In this step, we will replace the message in the MessageBox with the Order ID and Customer ID values entered.

 ### Identify Objects in View